-The solid, black line in Appendix G shows the λ{2b} coefficients from estimating Equation (3) along with the 95% confidence interval in red, dashed lines.
+The solid, black line in Appendix G shows the λ{2b} coefficients from estimating Equation (2) along with the 95% confidence interval in red, dashed lines.
 These are the effects of a one $\mu g/m^3$ increase in PM10 in nearby cities conditional on wind blowing directly toward the focal city ($\theta{td}^{fn} = 0$).
 The effect in each distance band is conditional on holding PM10 in other bands constant.
 Roughly 45% of pollution drifts from nearby cities that are within 50 kilometers and more than 18% at 400 kilometers.

-The solid, black line in Figure 3 plots the effect of a one μ g/m3 annual increase in nearby-city PM10 along with the 95% confidence interval in red, dashed lines (for clarity we plot only to a distance of 1,200 kilometers).
+The solid, black line in Figure 3 plots the effect of a one $\mu g/m^3$ annual increase in nearby-city PM10 along with the 95% confidence interval in red, dashed lines (for clarity we plot only to a distance of 1,200 kilometers).
 This adjusts the coefficients using the empirical distribution of θ{td}^{fn} .
 That is, for the fact that the wind blows toward the average focal city on only 52.1% of days in a year and does not always blow directly towards the focal city.
 Again, this is the effect of increasing PM10 in the distance band conditional on holding pollution constant in all other bands.28 The spillover effect within 50 kilometers is 0.355.
-That is, a one $\mu g/m^3$ annual increase in PM10 in all nearby cities within 50 kilometers, but not in any other distance band, increases annual focal city pollution by 0.355 $\mu g/m^3$.
-Similarly, a one $\mu g/m^3$ annual increase in PM10 in all nearby cities within 50 to 100 kilometers, but not in any other band, increases annual focal city pollution by 0.185 $\mu g/m^3$.
-A similar analysis applies to all the further distance bands.
-These effects are for the average focal city in the sample given average weather.
+That is, a one $\mu g/m^3$ annual increase in PM10 in all nearby cities within 50 kilometers, but not in any other distance band, increases annual focal city pollution by 0.355 μ g/m3.
+Similarly, a one μ g/m3 annual increase in PM10 in all nearby cities within 50 to 100 kilometers, but not in any other band, increases annual focal city pollution by 0.185 μ g/m3.
+A similar description applies to all further distance bands.
+These effects are for the average focal city with average weather.
 Spillovers drop somewhat quickly and smoothly from 0.355 at 50 kilometers to 0.062 at 600 kilometers after which they fall more slowly to zero at about 1,000 kilometers.